NVIDIA/VideoProcessingFramework/README.md

 ```python
 import PyNvCodec
 ```
-Please note that some examples have additional dependencies https://github.com/NVIDIA/VideoProcessingFramework/blob/73a14683a17c8f1c7fa6dd73952f8813bd34a11f/setup.py#L26-L31 that need to be installed via pip.
+Please note that some examples have additional dependencies (`pip install .[sampels]`) that need to be installed via pip.
 Samples using PyTorch will require an optional extension which can be installed via

 ```bash
 pip install src/PytorchNvCodec  # install Torch extension if needed (optional), requires "torch" to be installed before